zencrepes/zqueue/README.md

 # Documentation

-You can find ZenCrepes documentation on [docs.zencrepes.io](https://docs.zencrepes.io/).
+You can find ZenCrepes documentation on [docs.zencrepes.io](https://docs.zencrepes.io/), issues should be created [here](https://github.com/zencrepes/zencrepes/issues)

 This readme only contains developer-focused details.